boisgera/MEDIANE/README.md

 Many types of documents can ...

   - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday".
-    *Essay on return on investment computations in venture capital.*
+    *Essay on ROI computations in venture capital.*

   - [Pour une Révolution Fiscale] (in french) by Camille Landais, Thomas Piketty and Emmanuel Saez.